Harper’s War Stories and Wargames

 * The pamphlet: Jamie Harper at the battles for Forts Heiman and Henry remains available for download from this site and for order through Harper’s Wargames.

 * Book One of the Shiloh Trilogy: Harper’s Donelson was published on September 26, 2015 by Sundown Press.
-Harper’s Donelson is now available from all major outlets: Amazon, Smashwords, BarnesandNoble, Kobo, and through the Harper’s Wargames on-line store.
+Harper’s Donelson is now available in ebook format and paperback from Amazon.
+Paperbacks are available at reduced cost through the Harper’s Wargames on-line store, although California sales tax applies.

-* Have begun the organization and historical research needed to draft Book Three of the Shiloh Trilogy: Harper’s Shiloh.
-This volume covers the adventures of Jamie Harper and his crew in the days before the great battle and during the battle itself.
+* Book Three of the Shiloh Trilogy: Harper’s Shiloh.
+Work continues on the adventures of Jamie Harper and his crew in the days before the great battle and during the battle itself.
 Who lives?
 Who dies?
-I do not know yet.
+I still haven’t figured that out yet.

 JKS, General Manager